 The sanding discs are attached using a hook and loop abrasive pad.
-Over time the pad takes an incredible amount of punishment and is often the reason a sander fails.
-While it’s definitely worth looking after the pad on any sander, what’s interesting is that user experience shows Makita sanders have a good track record – the Makita hook & loop attachment works well over time.
+Over time the pad takes an incredible amount of punishment.
+While it’s definitely worth looking after the pad on any sander, what’s good to know is that user experience shows Makita sanders have a good track record – the Makita hook & loop attachment works well over time.

 Variable speed coupled with the correct grit paper on this random orbital sander will deliver the right results, every time.
 Most professionals have made the mistake of removing too much material, at some point.
 This can be difficult to remedy.
 It’s far better to start at a slow speed and then adjust up, if necessary.

 Sanding is rarely a pleasant job, but with the Makita BO5031/2, you will get the job done quickly, effectively and have a professional finish to admire.

 SPECIFICATION: POWER 300w | WEIGHT 1.3kg | NOISE 80dB | PAPER DIA 125mm | ORBIT DIAMETER 2.8mm | ORBITS/MINUTE 4000 -12,000opm

 Makita BO5031/2 | Verdict price £95 | Check best price on Amazon

 This cordless sander is perfect for small to medium-sized tasks such as finishing and paint removal.